 Sometimes you just need recipes that contain wine in them to give it a subtle yet robust taste.
 We love to use a good cooking wine in our Spanish albondigas (meatball) soup and our Italian chicken skillet dinner.

 Once only found in high quality Italian restaurants, chicken Marsala is an Italian-American pan-fried thin and boneless chicken dish.
 It simply has sliced mushrooms and a robust Marsala and Sherry wine sauce that is infused with cream, butter, herbs, and spices.

 Is chicken Marsala healthy?

 Chicken Marsala is a whole food recipe with 27 grams of protein!
 I have to say, chicken Marsala is higher in carbs and calories.
-Chicken Marsala in general is a healthy high protein dish that can be consumed in a healthier manner by serving with zoodles or whole grain pasta.
+Chicken Marsala in general is a healthy high protein dish that can be consumed in a healthier manner by serving with zoodles or whole grain rice or pasta.
 You can also choose to use less sauce when serving to save on calories.
 If you’re counting calories, plan for a leaner breakfast and lunch to splurge on chicken Marsala for dinner.

 Is chicken Marsala gluten free?

 For this chicken Marsala recipe, we are using flour which would not make it gluten-free.
 You can swap it out with a gluten-free flour or use cornstarch as a substitute for a gluten free chicken Marsala.